 The futuristic decor might seem a little incongruous on a street of terraced properties: once inside it’s all royal blue curtains, aluminium panelling and illuminated glassware that looks like something out of the Starship Enterprise.
 All rooms are clean and well-appointed, and have en suite pod bathrooms, but for a little more space and privacy, try Stylosuites, which are just around the corner above a pub.
 Rooms start at £99.

-SoHostel has a lot going for it with its nicely priced dorm rooms, twins and doubles (starting at £55), a roof terrace and guest-only bar and roof garden, free wifi, and breakfast (£5).
+Decked out in bright primary colours, beanbags, funky London murals and its own roof terrace, this hostel is a strong contender among London's budget accommodation.
+SoHostel certainly has a lot going for it with its light, spacious, nicely priced dorm rooms, twins and doubles (starting at £55).
+After a long day of strolling around the sights, you can enjoy a tipple at the guest-only bar and soak up the views from the roof garden.
+There's also free wifi and breakfast is only a fiver.
 But it’s the location that can’t be beaten.
 You could spend a week exploring central London from your base here on Dean Street and never have to set foot on – or have to pay for – public transport.

 There’s little danger of missing your Eurostar at this family-run B&B, seeing as it’s practically across the road from St Pancras station, albeit perched on a peaceful, attractive corner in Bloomsbury.
 Rooms start at £70 and there’s tea and coffee, cable TV, wifi and full English breakfast (all free) and, unusually, there’s also the option of secure parking in a nearby underground car park (from £20 - and you need to call ahead).
 Some rooms are en suite, others have shared bathrooms.